StellarSand/privacy-settings/Privacy Settings/Brave.md

   - Offer to save passwords and passkeys: Off
   - Sign in automatically: Off

+> :information_source: **NOTE**
+>
-> :information_source: **NOTE**: Never save passwords in browsers.
+> Never save passwords in browsers.
 Use a password manager instead.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).

 #### Payment methods
 - Save and fill payment methods: Off
 - Allow sites to check if you have payment methods saved: Off

+> :information_source: **NOTE**
+>
-> :information_source: **NOTE**: Never save payment info in browsers.
+> Never save payment info in browsers.
 A password manager can be used to also save payment information.

 #### Addresses and more
 - Save and fill addresses: Off